 The Lost in Frenchlation society offers non-French speakers the opportunity to enjoy French films with English subtitles in classic Parisian cinemas.
-You can enjoy a drink before the film and a lively debate in English afterwards.
+You can enjoy a drink before the film and a lively debate in English is sometimes organised afterwards.